 Procellix costs around the $70.00 mark depending on your country and location, Revitol on the other hand only costs around the $40.00 mark depending on country and location.
 The difference in price remains more or less the same for the United States, United Kingdom, Australia, Canada and E.U countries.

-Result: Round 3 there is not much difference here, but Procellix may be slightly cheaper.
+Result: Round 3 there is not much difference here.

 Procellix vs. Revitol Side Effects: